0

 When is a Root Canal the Better Option?

-• The tooth is infected or severely decayed but still intact enough to be repaired.
+• The tooth is infected or decayed, but can be restored.

-• The infection has not spread extensively to the surrounding bone or tissue.
+• The infection has not compromised the surrounding bone or tissue.

 When is Tooth Extraction the Better Option?

-• The tooth is too damaged to be saved through a root canal or other restorative treatments.
+• The tooth is too damaged or decayed for successful restoration.

 Making the Right Choice for You